Tongue Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 Saliva helps us digest food by breaking down starch into sugars.
 We have three main pairs of saliva-making glands and lots of smaller ones.
 These glands can be grouped based on what they produce.

-Some make a watery type of saliva (serous), while others make a slimy kind (mucous), and some make a mix of both.
+Some make a watery type of saliva (serous), others make a slimy kind (mucous), and some make a mix of both.
 The watery saliva contains an enzyme called alpha-amylase, which helps break down starch.

 The slimy saliva contains a protein called mucin, which helps keep things slippery.
 Every day, our glands make about 1200 to 1500 milliliters of saliva.